ryedin/site/_monitoring/monitoring-an-app.md

 Keep in mind that a notification email sent by a CloudWatch Alarm can be used as a trigger for other services like PagerDuty.
 See their [Email Integration Guide](https://www.pagerduty.com/docs/guides/email-integration-guide/) for more information.
 </div>

-## Create CloudWatch Metrics
+## Track CloudWatch Metrics

 Once you've [created a CloudWatch Dashboard](#create-a-cloudwatch-dashboard), you can configure additional CloudWatch Metrics and add them to a dashboard as widgets.
-Let's say you want to keep an eye on the swap usage of your PostgreSQL RDS instance so you know when you might need to upgrade to a larger instance type.
+Let's say you want to keep an eye on the swap usage of your PostgreSQL RDS instance, so you know when to upgrade to a larger instance type.
 You could add a widget displaying that usage to a dashboard by following these steps:

 1. Visit your CloudWatch console and navigate to Metrics.
 1. From the RDS Metrics category, select "Per-Database Metrics."